yichengxia/Penn-CIT590/README.md

 # Penn-CIT590
 This is my CIT590 (Programming Languages and Techniques) homework projects in 2021 fall.

+HW2-HW6 are written in Python.
+HW8-HW11 are written in Java.

 ## HW2: Supermarket
 This is a supermarket shopping "game".